 - There are 35 domestic commercial banks in Vietnam, four of which are fully state-owned.
 There are nine wholly foreign-owned banks, and 49 branches of foreign banks, as well as 52 representative offices of foreign banks.

-- The supply of foreign exchange in Vietnam has been limited in the past, however, the country’s foreign exchange reserves increased to USD67.35 billion in May 2019.
+- The supply of foreign exchange in Vietnam has been limited in the past, however, the country’s foreign exchange reserves increased to USD82.84 billion in May 2020.

 - Vietnam's debt market is dominated by government bonds, followed by municipal bonds and corporate bonds.
-The local currency bond market was valued at VND1,193 trillion in March 2019.
+The local currency bond market was valued at VND1,360.7 trillion in March 2020.
 A derivatives market was launched in August 2017.

 - The banking industry is regulated by the central bank, the State Bank of Vietnam.
-It is working to bring Vietnam's banks closer to meeting international regulatory standards.
-Foreign exchange controls are also overseen by the State Bank of Vietnam.v
+It is working to bring Vietnam's banks closer to meeting international regulatory standards, although the deadline by which its leading banks must comply with Basel II regulations has been extended until 2023.
+Foreign exchange controls are also overseen by the State Bank of Vietnam.

 - Transactions between resident and non-resident companies and transactions by resident companies abroad must be reported on a monthly basis.